 It also features a 2-inch Oscilloscope Display from Hitachi.
 It delivers 400 watts per channel into 4 ohms.
 It is a huge machine designed in the USA and produced in Japan.

-- It is an improved version of Marantz 2500, delivering more
+- It is an improved version of the Marantz 2500, delivering more

-- It is very heavy without any feature of the latest technology
+- It is very heavy without any features of the latest technology

 - Sansui 9010 Stereo Receiver -1974